About

 Ian has been published internationally, his work featuring in many overseas journals and anthologies, with two poems from Zebra selected for the world’s first international anthology of AIDS-related poems in Russian translation.
 Two of his poems have been longlisted in the National Poetry Competition, his fiction has been shortlisted three times for the Bridport Prize, and several of his poems for children have been published by The Caterpillar.
 In 2022, he was a Finalist in the Manchester Writing School’s ‘Quiet Man Dave’ Flash Fiction Prize.

-Ian has read at many literary and spoken word events, such as the London Literature Festival, Aldeburgh Poetry Festival, Birmingham Literature Festival, Poets and Players, Kendal Poetry Festival, Sheaf Poetry Festival, and the BBC’s Contains Strong Language.
+Ian has read at many literary and spoken word events, such as the London Literature Festival, Manchester Literature Festival, Aldeburgh Poetry Festival, Birmingham Literature Festival, Poets and Players, Kendal Poetry Festival, VERVE Poetry Festival, GRAVY Poetry and Music Festival at Crystal Palace Concert Bowl, and the BBC’s Contains Strong Language.
 An Arvon tutor – residential and online – he has led workshops for organisations including the Manchester Writing School and Writing West Midlands.
 Commissions include a canal poem for The Poetry Society; a suite of poems inspired by the oral archive of West Yorkshire Queer Stories; and a poem, dance and film collaboration for BBC Arts.
 Ian holds an MA in Creative Writing from MMU’s Manchester Writing School.

 He has judged and co-judged several international writing competitions including The Sylvia Plath Prize, the Young Poets Network’s Sylvia Plath Challenge, a Poetry Society Members’ Competition (Summer 2022), and the Scottish Book Trust Ignite Fellowship 2023.